mardix/assembly/docs/docs/application/views.md

         return
 ```

-However, method starting with undescrore will be ignored
+However, method starting with undescrore are private methods that will not have a route attached them.

 ```python